Emergency Closure – Regular School Day

 - Where the police have made decisions regarding road travel, closure, etc., these shall prevail over any or all other regulations.

-- Early morning decisions regarding bus service cancellation or cancellation of classes will be made prior to 6:30 a.m.
+- Early morning decisions regarding bus service cancellation or cancellation of classes will usually be made prior to 6:30 a.m. or as changing conditions warrant.

-- After consulting with the Director of Transportation, the Superintendent will decide whether Division operated buses will run.
+- After consulting with regional transportation contacts, the Director of Transportation will assess conditions and make a recommendation to the Superintendent to run or cancel bus services.
+The Superintendent will decide whether Division operated buses will run.

-- The Superintendent will initiate notification of school principals.
+- The Director of Transportation will initiate notification of school principals.

 - In the event of an emergency school closure of early dismissal: